taniawyss/flow-cytometry-analysis-with-R/docs/flowCyt/day3/exercises_d3.md

 ## Let's practice - 8

+In this exercise, we will perform normalization using CytoNorm, and estimating quantiles and splines using a technical replicate distributed across batches.
+The data comes from the FlowRepository accession .

-1) Create a flowSet called fcs_data of all samples within the /course_dataset/FR_FCM_Z4KT folder
+1) Create a flowSet called fcs_data of all samples within the `/course_dataset/FR_FCM_Z4KT` folder

-2) Generate a panel data.frame using colnames(fcs_data) antigen names extracted with pData(parameters(fcs_data[[1]]))$desc.
-Create a new column called marker_class that will contain the type of markers: all that are not NA should be labeled as "type", except PD-1 which should be labeled as "state".
+2) Generate a panel data.frame using `colnames(fcs_data)` and antigen names extracted with `pData(parameters(fcs_data[[1]]))$desc`.
+Create a new column called marker_class that will contain the type of markers: all the ones that are not NA should be labeled as "type", except PD-1 which should be labeled as "state".
 Make sure that the antigen "Zombie UV" is labeled as "none" and not as "type".
-Save the panel to an Excel file using write.xlsx2().
+Save the panel to an Excel file using `write.xlsx2()`.

-3) Transform the data: extract a vector from the panel data.frame which are the channels to be transformed, which are not labeled with "none".
-Perform asinh transformation with a cofactor of 3000 for all channels to be transformed, using transFlowVS() from the flowVS package.
+3) Transform the data: extract a vector from the panel data.frame which are the channels to be transformed, which are the ones that are not labeled with "none".
+Perform asinh transformation with a cofactor of 3000 for all channels to be transformed, using `transFlowVS()` from the flowVS package.

 4) Split the flowSet resulting from transformation into a training flowSet containing all flowFrames from the sample "REU271", and a flowSet with the rest of the flowFrames not corresponding to sample "REU271".
+Use the `grep()` function on the `sampleNames` of the flowSet.

-5) Perform pre-clustering with flowSOM with function prepareFlowSOM(), providing the flowSet with the training flowFrames, the vector of channels to transform, and FlowSOM.params =list(xdim=10, ydim=10, nClus=20, scale=FALSE)
+5) Perform pre-clustering with flowSOM with function `prepareFlowSOM()`, providing the flowSet with the training flowFrames, the vector of channels to transform, and `FlowSOM.params=list(xdim=10, ydim=10, nClus=20, scale=FALSE)`.

-6) Test the coefficient of variation within clusters with the testCV() function.
+6) Test the coefficient of variation within clusters with the `testCV()` function.

-7) Import the metadata with the batch label of each sample contained in the excel file md.xlsx, using read.xlsx2().
+7) Import the metadata with the batch label of each sample contained in the excel file [md.xlsx](https://github.com/taniawyss/flow-cytometry-analysis-with-R/tree/master/docs/flowCyt/assets/data), using `read.xlsx2()`.
 Create 2 vectors using the column "batch" in the md.xlsx file.
 One vector contains the batch labels of the samples that correspond to sample "REU271", and another vector contains the batch labels of the other samples (i.e. not "REU271").

-8) Estimate quantiles from the training flowSet using CytoNorm.train().
-Use FlowSOM.params = list(nCells = 6000, xdim = 10, ydim = 10, nClus = 5, scale = FALSE)
+8) Estimate quantiles from the training flowSet using `CytoNorm.train()`.
+Use `FlowSOM.params = list(nCells = 6000, xdim = 10, ydim = 10, nClus = 5, scale = FALSE)`.

-9) Normalize the rest of the samples using CytoNorm.normalize(), and using outputDir = "course_datasets/FR_FCM_Z4KT/Normalized"  ; Make sure this is a new folder.
+9) Normalize the rest of the samples using `CytoNorm.normalize()`, and using `outputDir = "course_datasets/FR_FCM_Z4KT/Normalized"`  ; Make sure this is a new folder.

+10) Choosing one channel, create a ridge plot of its distribution within samples before normalization (without the training samples), and one for the normalized samples.
+For this, you need to create a new flowSet with the created "Norm_" fcs files within the newly created output folder.
+Use the `densityplot()` function for each flowSet, storing the output in 2 objects, then use the cowplot `plot_grid()` function to plot one ridge plot above the other.

 ??? done "Answer"
 	```r